MicaHorton/Personal-Database/README.md

-The code is kept in a seperate folder from "Files" and "database.json" to make difficult to acidentally upload those to Github by accident since those are used to store your thoughts.
+The code is kept in a seperate folder from "Files" and "database.json" to make difficult to acidentally upload those to Github since those are used to store your thoughts.